Nurse Residency Program

 Evidence-based Practice

-Nurse Residents build scholarly inquiry skills while researching and developing an Evidence-based project.
-These research projects are presented to hospital leaders and educators during the graduation ceremony.
+Nurse Residents build scholarly inquiry skills while researching and developing an Evidence-based Change Project.
+These research projects are presented to hospital leaders and educators during the Change Project Exhibit at the promotion.
 Members of the Nursing Research Council (NRC) and the Collaborative Science & Innovation team collaborate with Nurse Residents to refine and advance their project ideas.

 Eligibility